Certificate III In Instrumentation And Control BRISBANE

 All essential books are provided by Ausinet for this course

 Piping Colours DULUX

 Model Code of Practice for managing electrical risks in the workplace

 - A wired headset or headphones

-You will also need to have an email address, a laptop and a reliable internet connection in order to complete the online theory part of the course.
+You will also need to have an email address and a reliable internet connection in order to use our online LMS platform if you are doing some parts of the course online.